 What’s more, an even bigger struggle for many universities is how to start and maintain regular communications with alumni as soon as they hang up their cap and gown.

-Luckily, there are three alumni engagement tactics your college can bank on time and again:
+Luckily, there are five alumni engagement tactics your college can bank on time and again:

 - Use prospect research to tailor alumni outreach.

 - Use wealth screening to determine gift ranges for alumni.

 - Create (and promote!) an alumni matching gift program.

 - Send targeted fundraising appeals with direct mail.